Best Foods for Sinus Infection (From Someone Who Had 4 Surgeries)

 Sinus infections can bring your life to a screeching halt.
 I would know, I dealt with chronic sinus infections for over 25 years and endured four sinus surgeries.
 I’ll walk you through everything you need to know when it comes to the best foods for sinus infection.

-The best foods for sinus infections should include super foods such as kale, broccoli, cabbage, as well as colorful low sugar berries packed with Vitamin C. Think blueberries, blackberries and strawberries.
+The best superfoods for sinus infections should include super foods such as kale, broccoli, cabbage, as well as colorful low sugar berries packed with Vitamin C. Think blueberries, blackberries and strawberries.
 According to the Mayo Clinic many sinus infections also have a fungal component as well as bacteria.
 So don’t feed the fungus by avoiding sugar and high carbohydrate processed foods.
 Bone broth also packs a powerful punch as it helps to reduce mucus while boosting the immune system.

 As mentioned earlier I suffered for decades with chronic sinus infections.
 I had serious infections such as Pseudomonas aeruginosa, Staphylococcus, and fungal infections that would not respond to most antibiotic and antifungal treatment.
 In fact, these infections didn’t even respond to four sinus surgeries!
 Read on and I will share with you what I have learned and you may also want to watch my interview below on televisions Know the Cause as I discuss my years of suffering with sinus infections.